-One of my favorite subjects that I talk a lot about on this blog, is the subject of wealth.
-As you know, I share my net worth monthly.
-Although there are many beliefs and philosophies on how wealth could be accumulated, the mathematical nature of wealth is all the same: Wealth (Net Worth) = Assets – Liabilities.
+One of my favorite subjects is the subject of wealth.
+At the most basic level wealth, at least your financial wealth, is your net worth.
+Although there are many beliefs and philosophies on how wealth could be accumulated, the mathematical nature of wealth is all the same: Wealth = Net Worth = Assets – Liabilities.

 Here’s a little graphic to help us visualize this concept:

 So what are some basic facts that we could derive from this?

 - If I want to increase my wealth, all I have to do is increase my assets and reduce my liabilities